runmat-org/runmat/benchmarks/README.md

 ### Reproducibility notes

 - System metadata and tool versions are embedded in each YAML.
-- BLAS/LAPACK features are recorded in `software.rustmat.build_features`.
+- BLAS/LAPACK features are recorded in `software.runmat.build_features`.
 - For cross‑machine comparisons, run on AC power with minimal background load.